The-Marcy-Lab-School/marcy-curriculum-docs/mod-3-html-css-dom/2-css.md

 ## Intro to CSS

+In the previous lesson, we learned how to structure content with HTML and even got a preview of styling with `<style>` tags.
+Now we'll dive deeper into CSS and learn how to truly transform the appearance of our pages.

 When the world wide web was born, it was just a means of communicating information.
 The world of design hadn't yet made its way to the internet and websites looked like this:

 ![An HTML page with no styling.](../.gitbook/assets/html-page-no-css.png)